pupil-labs/realtime-python-api/docs/guides/under-the-hood.rst

 that can be used to query the phone's current state, remote control it, and look up information about available data streams.

-By default, the API is hosted at `<http://pi.local:8080/>`_.
+By default, the API is hosted at `<http://neon.local:8080/>` or `<http://pi.local:8080/>`_.
 The app will fallback to a different DNS name and/or port if the default values are taken by another app already.
 The current connection details can be looked up under the app's main menu → Streaming.
 Alternatively, you can use `Service discovery in the local network`_ to find available devices.

 .. note::
-    The device serves the built-in monitor web app (to be released soon!) at the document root ``/``.
+    The device serves the built-in monitor web app at the document root ``/``.
 The API is served under the ``/api`` path.
 You can find the full `OpenAPI 3 <https://swagger.io/specification/>`_ specification of the REST API `here <https://pupil-labs.github.io/realtime-network-api/>`__.